On the homotopy type of complexes of graphs with bounded domination number: The case of dnn3

-\begin{proposition} $D_{5,2}$ has the homotopy type of a wedge of four spheres of dimension 5. \end{proposition} \begin{proof} The argument is by direct computation, as in the proof of Proposition~\ref{inicioinductivo}.
+\begin{proof}[Proof of Proposition~\ref{d52}] The argument is by direct computation, as in the proof of Proposition~\ref{inicioinductivo}.
 We provide a complete roadmap that simplifies the task of verifying details.

-$D_{5,2}$ has facets in dimensions 5 and 6; the latter ones are given by Vizing's Theorem~\ref{vizing}, and the former ones are of the form $K_4+(1)$, where $K_4$ stands for a complete graph on four vertices (taken from the set $\{1,2,3,4,5\}$).
+Note that $D_{5,2}$ has facets in dimensions 5 and 6; the latter ones are given by Vizing's Theorem~\ref{vizing}, and the former ones are of the form $K_4+(1)$, where $K_4$ stands for a complete graph on four vertices (taken from the set $\{1,2,3,4,5\}$).
 There are $\genfrac(){0pt}{1}{5}{4}=5$ possibilities for the graph $K_4$, three of which have the edge 12 and, therefore, lie (together with their faces) in $X_{12}$.
 The other two possibilities for $K_4$ are

 some of whose faces belong to $R_{12}$.
-Explicitly, and by direct inspection (keeping in mind~(\ref{r12})), the simplices in $R_{12}$ that come from these two facets are indicated in Tables~\ref{tabla1} and~\ref{tabla2}.
+Explicitly, and by direct inspection (keeping in mind Equation~(\ref{r12}) in Proposition~\ref{summa}), the simplices in $R_{12}$ that come from these two facets are indicated in Tables~\ref{tabla1} and~\ref{tabla2}.

 On the other hand, the 6-dimensional facets of $D_{5,2}$ have the form $K'_5$ where, as described in Vizing's Theorem, $K'_5$ is the complement (in the complete graph on vertices $\{1,2,3,4,5\}$) of a graph $K''_5$ of the form